SoftServeInc/SmartDecisions/README.md

 Project will be running at http://localhost:3000/

-# to create create production build
+# To create create production build

 npm i
 npm run-script build